-- The next step is making it easy to share.
+- Make it easy to share.
 Network for Good estimates that about 5% of your donors might be uber-activists who would champion your cause and recruit others.

 - First step: Do you have RSS on your website?

-- Next step: Do you have links to your presences on Twitter and Facebook on your home page?
+- Second step: Do you have links to your Twitter and Facebook on your website?

-- Include ShareThis or another service throughout your website that allows supporters to share your content on any social network they inhabit.
-You want to make it easy for your supporters to integrate your cause into social networks like Facebook, Twitter and Change.org.
-Your supporters’ presences on these sites have implied viewer trust and therefore the greatest potential for converting viewers into a new community of donors.
+- Include AddThis or another service throughout your website that allows supporters to share your content on any social network they inhabit.
+You want to make it easy for your supporters to integrate your cause into social networks like Facebook, Twitter, and Change.org.
+Your supporters’ presences on these sites have implied viewer trust and, therefore, the greatest potential for converting viewers into a new community of donors.

 - Include logos in a format that people can grab to put in their own posts and content.

 - Think low-tech, too.
-Is it easy to print great content from your website in case people want to share information that way?
+Is it easy to print great content from your website?

 - Create campaigns for specific needs that your supporters can promote.
-You can do this with tools as simple as tell-a-friend on your email campaign tool (Network for Good’s EmailNow does this nicely), as well as tell-a-friend features on your donation forms (Network for Good’s DonateNow service has this built in).
+You can do this with tools as simple as tell-a-friend on your email campaign tool, as well as tell-a-friend and social sharing features on your donation forms.
+(Network for Good’s DonateNow service has this built in.)